dronir/SkyCam/README.md

 The `show_aircraft` etc. options determine which layers are drawn in the image.

-The `debug_level` option sets the amount of messages that are printed while the software is running.
+The `debug_level` option, between 0 and 3, sets the amount of messages that are printed while the software is running.
 The highest level can produce a lot of output and can slow down the drawing loop in the view, especially if there are several aircraft in the sky.

-0. No messages are printed.
-1. Initialization and finalization messages.
-2. Above, plus temporary object creation and deletion messages and other less important information.
-3. Above, plus real-time debug messages.
-This can mean several lines per second.

 ### Sky camera